data-mill-cloud/data-mill/infrastructure/README.md

 ```
 The flavour indicates which components are to be included in the project the default is related to.
 You can use `flavour: all` or list the component names e.g. `flavour: spark, jupyterhub`.
+When using `flavour: all` the components are taken in alphabetical order, so it is necessary to list them if you have dependencies across them.

 The projects is structured over the following folders:
 * volumes - contains the persistent volumes and the persistent volume claims to be mounted at startup (e.g. to mount a partition with static files).